Ryoishin/Alita_Robot/README.md

 - Clone the repo and enter into it
 - Install [Docker](https://www.docker.com/)
 - Fill in the `sample.env` file and rename it to `main.env`.
-- Build the docker image using: `docker build -t alita_robot:latest .` (The dot '.' at last is necessary!)
+- Build the docker image using: `docker build -t ineruki_robot:latest .` (The dot '.' at last is necessary!)
-- Run the command `docker run --env-file main.env alita_robot`
+- Run the command `docker run --env-file main.env ineruki_robot`

 If all works well, bot should send message to the **MESSAGE_DUMP** Group!